Closing the literacy gap by closing the gap between home and school.

 The Springboard approach

 Springboard is about collaborative goal-setting.
-Teachers and families work together to set a measurable reading goal specific to each child.
+Teachers and families work together towards a measurable reading goal specific to each child.
 With a common goal and a clear plan, teachers and parents leverage each other’s strengths to nurture successful readers.

 “Now I have a new set of skills.
 Like making predictions about a book — I had never thought of that.
 These things are very exciting to me.
 So the skills don’t just go to me, they go to the whole family, the whole block really.”